 Are telehealth benefits different to my usual extras benefits?

-Telehealth consults are a new way to claim using your existing extras cover, available until 1 April 2022 (at this stage).
+Telehealth consults are a new way to claim using your existing extras cover.
 That means that your normal benefits, annual limits and waiting periods apply to the new one-to-one video and phone consultations available on physiotherapy, occupational therapy, psychology, speech therapy and dietetics.

 Just be aware that some lower levers of extras cover don’t have access to all telehealth services.
 On Basic Extras, for instance, members can claim for physio and occupational therapy and not psych, speech therapy and dietetics.